Barcelona has a lot to offer. Make the most of your stay in Barcelona by experiencing the best tours and visits to the iconic spots of the city.

 This park, a World Heritage Site, is named after Gaudí’s great patron, Count Eusebi Güell.
 Although initially planned as a residential garden city in the English style (hence the name “Park”), the initiative was unsuccessful and only one show-house was built, like the one which was Gaudí’s home and today houses the museum devoted to the architect.
 Finally, Güell donated the park to the Municipal Council in 1923 and since then it has belonged to the municipality and been a unique public park enjoying a prime location.
 Nowhere else so successfully integrates Gaudí’s work into nature: his main source of inspiration.

 Fuss-free access + shuttle

 MACBA – CCCB : Contemporary art and culture in the old town

 If there’s a place in Barcelona where contrast gains both strength and harmony, that place is the Raval district which is home to the Museu d’Art Contemporani (MACBA) and the former poorhouse which was converted into the Centre de Cultura Contemporània (CCCB).
 The white, luminous structure of the museum, designed by Richard Meier, will come as a surprise after you have been walking through the narrow streets of the neighbourhood.
-Next door to the museum, the CCCB, a cultural centre dedicated to the theme of the city and urban phenomenon, organises excellent exhibitions, and is a perfect example of architectural renewal.
-It’s a must see.
+Next door to the museum, the CCCB, a cultural center dedicated to the theme of the city and urban phenomenon, organizes excellent exhibitions and is a perfect example of architectural renewal.
+It’s a must-see.